-A visitor management strategy is being drawn up for the Purbeck Heaths National Nature Reserve (NNR - see 4b for details).
+A visitor management strategy is being drawn up for the Purbeck Heaths National Nature Reserve (NNR - see 4b for details); this includes the 'hot spots' of Studland and Arne.

 A wider visitor management strategy remains a planned action for the Dorset Tourism Association.
 During the summer of 2020, various parts of the Heritage Coast received huge visitor pressure and associated impacts after the initial Coronavirus lockdown was eased - particularly at Lulworth and Durdle Door.
-A working group of the Wild Purbeck Partnership is working to determine suitable actions to minimise negative impacts in summer 2021 and increase potential environmental education and engagement opportunities with a largely new audience.
+Dorset Council ran a campaign promoting positive behaviour from visitors; initial evaluation shows that this was impactful.